umr-marbec/datarmor-documentation/README.md

 # Default settings (1/2)

-To change some default behaviours, you need to create/edit the Linux configuration file.
+To change some default behaviours, you need to create/edit a Linux configuration file.

 This can be done as follows: